 - Prepare crabs by cleaning them with a scrub brush under running water.
 Remove the upper shell.
 Remove gills.
 Cut in half if desired.
 We like to smash the claws with the back of a knife or you can use a crab cracker at the end of cooking.

 - Heat oil over medium-high heat in a wok or large saute pan that has a lid and can fit the crabs.
 Add ginger, garlic and scallion WHITES and stir-fry for 30 seconds.
-Sprinkle salt.
+Sprinkle ¼ teaspoon of salt.

-- Add alcohol (optional) and water, then add the crabs (not the shells yet) and stir around the sauce.
+- Add alcohol (optional) and water, then add the crabs (not the upper shells just yet) and stir around the sauce.
 Now place the crab shells on top.

 - Cover, lower heat to simmer and steam 10-15 min depending on size of the crab.
 Note: if the liquid in the pan has evaporated, add another ¼ cup of water and make sure it is simmering.